Zuehlke/training-angular2/Exercises/Exercise 4/README.md

 ### Implementation Hints ###

-1. Use the selector from `expense-form.component.ts` to add the HTML of the form into the panel body of the `expense-detail.component.html`.
+1. Use the selector `<expense-form>` from `expense-form.component.ts` to add the HTML of the form into the panel body of the `expense-detail.component.html`.
 Provide the correct expense as input for the form component.

 2. Extend the `expense-form.component.html` so that all fields of an expense (except the id) can be updated.
 Use two-way binding `[(ngModel)]` to ensure that changes in the input fields are also passed to the property.
 For orientation, use the `input` fields for the already provided fields of an expense.